tk2558/wordle-spellwars/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The purpose of this project was to create a game based on the mechanics of Wordle with a theme of Wizards casting spells.

+### Features:
+1) Unique Animations for Each Wizard
+2) BGM and other Sound Effects
+3) Sockets for Multiplayer Functionality

 ## Gameplay

 Players choose a type of Elemental Wizard to play as and solve Wordle puzzles to cast spells.\